CLARIAH/tool-discovery/CONTRIBUTING.md

 ### Q: Why is one of my metadata fields wrong even though I have the correct value?

 **A:**  First check the answer given to the above question.
 If that doesn't solve it, consider the following:
 Our harvester combines metadata from various information sources it can find.
-It assigns a different priority to each of these sources, determining what values takes precendence in case of a conflict.
+It assigns a different priority to each of these sources, determining what values takes precedence in case of a conflict.
 The priority is roughly the following:

 1. ``codemeta.json``, if this file is provided, the harvest won't look at anything else (aside from the three exceptions mentioned at the end).